-There are a number of entry requirements into this role.
-You'll need to demonstrate a good level of physical fitness, pass a medical check and hold the appropriate citizenship.
+For entry you'll need to demonstrate a good level of physical fitness, pass a medical check and hold the appropriate citizenship.
 A degree isn't essential, as working your way into this role is common - the majority of bomb disposal technicians move into this work through the armed forces.
 However, you'll typically need good GCSE and A-level (or equivalent) qualifications.

-It's your job to manage investigations into areas of crimes from robbery and domestic violence through to fraud, cybercrime and homicide.
+It's your job to manage criminal investigations, from robbery and domestic violence through to fraud, cybercrime and homicide.
 Detective is not a rank, but a description of your role, as you work alongside uniformed colleagues on an equal basis.

 Environmental health practitioner

-Developing, implementing and enforcing health policies will form the centrepiece of your role.
+Developing, implementing and enforcing health policies will be central to your role.
 You could work across a range of fields or specialise in areas such as environmental protection, food safety, noise control, public health or waste management.
 It's likely you'll work closely with relevant council departments and the Health and Safety Executive (HSE).

-Your role will be varied, as the work may include anything from attending incidents such as fires, road accidents, floods and terrorist attacks, rescuing trapped people and animals, giving first aid, undertaking drills and training, and maintaining physical fitness.
+Your role will be varied, as the work may include anything from attending incidents such as fires, road accidents, floods and terrorist attacks, to rescuing trapped people and animals, providing first aid, undertaking drills and training, and maintaining a high level of physical fitness.

-There's a well-structured career path, so as you progress you can become a crew manager, watch manager, station manager and so on - all the way up to chief fire officer.
-Explore the firefighter job profile.
+There's a well-structured career path, so as you progress you can become a crew manager, watch manager, station manager - all the way up to chief fire officer.

 Health and safety inspector

 Working primarily for the HSE or local authorities, you'll ensure that employers are complying with health and safety laws so that workplaces don't cause ill health, injury or death.

 Visiting business premises to carry out inspections, investigating accidents to find out whether health and safety laws have been breached, keeping up to date with relevant legislation, and appearing in court or at an employment tribunal as a witness will all be among your responsibilities.

-As an intelligence analyst (or intelligence officer) your most likely employer will be one of the UK's secret services - GCHQ, MI6 and MI5, or alternatively the armed forces.
-Your job will be to help protect national security and economic wellbeing, and detect serious organised crime.
+As an intelligence analyst (or intelligence officer) your most likely employer will be one of the UK's secret services - GCHQ (Government Communications Headquarters), MI6 and MI5, or alternatively the armed forces.
+Your job will be to help protect national security and its economic wellbeing, as well as detecting serious organised crime.

-Following your first posting, which will last between 18 months and three years, you'll have lots of responsibility and regular post rotation is encouraged to maintain intellectual stimulation and introduce new challenges.
-Explore the intelligence analyst job profile.
+Following your first posting, which will last between 18 months and three years, you'll have plenty of responsibility and regular post rotation is encouraged to maintain intellectual stimulation and introduce new challenges.

-It will be up to you to provide immediate treatment at the scene and en route to hospital, monitor the patient's condition on the way to hospital, brief doctors and nurses on the situation, produce thorough case notes and supervise new staff.
+It will be up to you to provide immediate treatment, monitor the patient's condition on the way to hospital, brief doctors and nurses on the situation, produce thorough case notes and supervise new staff.

-With experience you can become a senior paramedic or emergency services team leader, and later to management positions in the control room.
-Explore the paramedic job profile and a day in the life of a paramedic.
+With experience, you can become a senior paramedic or emergency services team leader, and later move on to management positions in the control room.

 It's your job to maintain law and order, protect the public and their property, and prevent crime and anti-social behaviour.
 You'll also work with a variety of community organisations and groups to provide advice and assistance to those who want to reduce crime or have been affected by it.